dcos/metronome/README.md

 ## Contributing

-We heartily welcome external contributions to Metronome's code base and documentation.
+We heartily welcome external contributions to Metronome's codebase and documentation.
 Please see our [Contributor Guidelines](https://dcos.github.io/metronome/docs/contributing.html)